 At the time, we were helping clients prepare for Y2K.
 My position was not just about finding the talent but also about building relationships.
 I was promoted to senior recruiter and then consultant liaison manager, and that role gave me even more breadth and depth of working with customers and managing people.
 It’s where I learned and honed my understanding of HR.

 Next, I worked for a large, publicly traded company.
 I was afforded many opportunities and learned a great deal about program and budget management, but it was challenging for me to see so many decisions driven by quarterly financial results.

 So when I interviewed with Swagelok in 2006, I was drawn in by the level of leadership, the long-term vision, and the passion that everyone had for the company.
 I joined the organization as an HR manager and was fortunate to gain experience through roles as director of manufacturing and functional areas, talent management, and global HR and business partnerships.
-Today, as vice president of global human resources, I look forward to sharing my passion because our people and our values are critical to attracting, developing, and retaining the talent that will drive our long-term success.
+I was named vice president of global human resources in 2018.

 Throughout my career, I’ve gravitated toward those leaders who are selfless, who have a servant mentality.
 I struggle when I see leaders that do not put others first or do not look at coaching and developing their teams as a priority.